Aporosa ficifolia: Habitat

 Occurring in the Dry Dipterocarp Forest of Huai Kha Khaeng Wildlife Sanctuary, west-central Thailand, it is found in sites which have experienced a full range of burning frequencies, that is, it is found in places that have been frequently, infrequently and rarely burnt as well as unburnt.
 However, they are most common in sites where fire is infrequent or rare.
 It is noted that A. ficifolia has adaption traits to the presence of fire: thick bark, and re-sprouting capacity following damage to the stem.

-In Kirirom National Park, southeastern Cambodia, there is the largest stand of Pinus merkusii forest in Cambodia.
-The pine provides some 50% of the 8-20m canopy, growing at elevation from 400m to 1000m.
+In Kirirom National Park, southeastern Cambodia, there is the largest stand of Pinus latteri forest in Cambodia.
+The pine provides some 50% of the 8-2 m canopy, growing at elevation from 400 m to 1000 m.
 Amongst the woody taxa in the understorey is A. ficifolia.

-In Choam Takong (choam="permanently inundated evergreen swamp forest", Khmer), Stung Treng Province, northeastern Cambodia, the shrub is infrequently found in both permanently and seasonally inundated areas of a unique evergreen freshwater swamp forest formation, with a canopy dominated by Eugenia, Ficus, and Litsea species, Macaranga triloba, Myristica iners, Pternandra caerulescens and Livistona saribus.
+In Choam Takong (choam="permanently inundated evergreen swamp forest", Khmer), Stung Treng Province, northeastern Cambodia, the shrub is infrequently found in both permanently and seasonally inundated areas of a unique evergreen freshwater swamp forest formation, with a canopy dominated by Eugenia, Ficus, and Litsea species, Macaranga triloba, Myristica iners, Pternandra caerulescens, and Livistona saribus.